cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 Even though a linear, \\( n \\)-cost dequeue operation is possible, the frequency of such an operation is inversely proportional to \\( n \\).
 In other words, we can only experience an operation that costs \\( n \\) once after every \\( n \\) enqueue operations.
 Since the total cost of a sequence of operations involving \\( n \\) enqueues is at most \\( n \\), it's almost as though each operation is *constant-time*!
-This observation was made by Tarjan in his seminal paper introducing the method of *amortized cost analysis* for data structures:
+This observation was made by Sleator and Tarjan in their seminal work introducing the method of *amortized cost analysis* for data structures:

 > In many uses of data structures, a *sequence of operations*, rather than just a single operation, is performed, and we are *interested in the total time of the sequence*, rather than in the times of the individual operations.
 >